 Increasing efforts by governmental and third-party payers in the United States and abroad to control healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for new products approved and, as a result, they may not cover or provide adequate payment for our products or any of our product candidates.
 While cost containment practices generally benefit biosimilars, severe cost containment practices may adversely affect our product sales.
+Furthermore, the impact of the IRA on our business and the pharmaceutical industry generally is currently unknown.
 We expect to experience pricing pressures in connection with the sale of our products and any of our product candidates due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative changes.